 You’ll always be beautiful in my eyes

 I remember my own road to healing happened one cold early morning while waiting for the train’s arrival with my son.
-I began relating stories of my troubled childhood, I became aware of my son looking at me with deep compassion that I had lived through such pain and hurt.
+I began relating stories of my troubled childhood, I became aware of my son looking at me with deep compassion that I had lived with such pain and hurt.
 Suddenly, I felt a shift happening deep within when I realized, he felt my pain and miraculously I did not feel alone.
-By the time the train arrived i was feeling warm and cozy.
+By the time the train arrived, I was feeling warm and cozy.